Packing list for cycle touring |

 - Fleece hat (the type which covers the ears)

-- 1 pair fleece gloves
+- 1 pair warm cycling gloves

 - 1 pair thin inner gloves